dotnet/designs/accepted/2020/or-greater-defines/or-greater-defines.md

       `__ANDROID_16_OR_GREATER__`.
 Instead, we're only adding the symbols described in the previous section for .NET 6.

+Note: The new `XXX_OR_GREATER` variants should not be generated when the existing implicit-TFM defines are disabled, i.e. `DisableImplicitFrameworkDefines` is set to `true`.

 ### Doc changes

 The [documentation table][docs-table] in the [#if (C# reference)][docs] will